plone/documentation/develop/addons/components/genericsetup.rst

 When you export your site's configuration, it will include things that you don't need.
 For example,
-if you needed to change only the 'Allow anonymous to view about' property, this is what your propertiestool.xml should look like:
+if you only need to change the 'Allow anonymous to view about' property, this is what your ``propertiestool.xml`` should look like:

 .. code-block:: xml